bilisie/locator/README.md

 - maven 3
 - Docker

-For running tests and building he docker image:
+For running tests and building the docker image:

 ```
 mvn clean install